Dolemite Is My Name: Plot

-Struggling artist Rudy Ray Moore works in a record store in 1970s LA, trying to get on the air in the in-store radio station.
+Struggling artist Rudy Ray Moore works in historic record store Dolphin's of Hollywood in 1970s L.A., trying to get on the air in the in-store radio station.
 He moonlights as an MC for his friend Ben Taylor and band at a club.
 Asking the club owner for a comedy time slot, he is turned down.

-One day, homeless man Ricco wanders into the record store, making loud, rhyming proclamations; one of which includes the name “Dolemite”.
+One day, homeless man Ricco wanders into the record store, making loud, rhyming proclamations; one of which includes the name "Dolemite".
 (The real Moore recorded a number of prominent street poets, including Big Brown.)

 Moore creates a stage persona telling stories at the club.
 Dressing as a pimp and brandishing a cane, he is Dolemite, launching into a crudely humorous and foul-mouthed routine "The Signifying Monkey".
 Taylor's group join him on-stage as back up.
 The crowd applauds.

-Moore asks his aunt for money to record the comedy album “Eat Out More Often”.
+Moore asks his aunt for money to record the comedy album "Eat Out More Often".
 His friend Jimmy Lynch records him at his home in front of an audience.
-Making several copies of the record, Moore sells them out of his car trunk.
-The record gains popularity, so a record company markets it to record stores.
+Making several copies of the record, Moore fails to convince major labels to sell it, so he instead sells them out of his car trunk.
+The record becomes popular through word-of-mouth and gains the attention of the Bihari brothers, who strike a deal with Moore to market it to record stores.
 Moore offers to go on tour through the Deep South promoting it.
-While in Mississippi, he befriends single mother Lady Reed, convincing her to join them.
+While in Mississippi, he befriends single mother Lady Reed and convinces her to join him as part of his act in the role of "Queen Bee", the experienced madame to Dolemite's harem of hoes.

-Celebrating the tour's success at a movie, The Front Page, the theater's majority-white audience finds the film hilarious but Moore and his friends don't.
-He is inspired to make a film starring as Dolemite.
-Turned down by a film executive, Moore asks his record company for an advance on royalties to fund it himself.
-They agree, warning that, if he fails, he will be in debt to them for the rest of his life.
+Celebrating the tour's success by watching a movie, The Front Page, the theater's majority-white audience finds the film hilarious but Moore and his friends don't.
+He is inspired to make a film starring Dolemite.
+Turned down by a film executive from a distribution company promoting other blaxploitation films, who said he was a bit "doughier" than their other stars, Moore asks his record company for an advance on royalties to fund it himself.
+They agree but warn him that if he fails, he will be in debt to them for the rest of his life.